JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 - If the flow to call receives input parameters, their values can be passed in the custom parameter as well.
 Use a hyphen to separate the flow name and the parameters expressed in JSON object format.
 For example, if the flow had inputs  `height` and `color`, you can use `test-{"height": 190, "color": "blue"}` for the value of `agama_flow`.
 Ensure to apply proper URL-encoding beforehand.
 In this case, the actual value would be `test-%7B%22height%22%3A+190%2C+%22color%22%3A+%22blue%22%7D`.
 If certain inputs are not provided, `null` values will be assigned for them

+- If for some reason you are not able to set the given custom parameter in the authorization request, you can set its value in the configuration property `default_flow_name` of the bridge script.
+Note this will launch the same fixed flow at all times

 ### Testing

 Launch the authentication request in a web browser - preferably in a private window, a.k.a. incognito.
 You will be taken to a plain HTML page with a salutation and a "continue" button.
 After submission, a quick "Redirecting you" page will be shown and you will be taken probably to an error page showing "Unable to determine identity of user".
 That's expected.